"

 The most important principle is to practice, practice, practice your speech from the skeletal outline.
 The more you practice, the better the extemporaneous style works, and the more you get the benefits of audience connection without the risk of being at a loss for words.
 You may even find that you can memorize the structure (using one of the techniques from Box 14.1), so you don’t need any notes — which I think is what that groom did.

-- Rhyme.
+• Rhyme.
 How rhyme works is not quite as straightforward as it appears, but it works nonetheless.
 What months have 30 days?
 “Thirty days hath September, April, June, and November.”
-What’s odd is that April and June don’t rhyme with anything, and “December” rhymes just as easily with “September” as “November” does.
-Yet the rhyme somehow helps us remember the whole phrase.
+What’s odd is that April and June don’t rhyme with anything, and you could put “December” in there instead of “September” and it still rhymes even though it has 31 days, but the rhyme somehow helps you remember the correct phrase.
+If you make a song out of it, the melody helps too.

 Perhaps more important than all these association techniques, however, is having your points flow in a logical order.
 If it makes perfect sense to you how your second point grows out of your first point, you won’t need to use any unusual techniques like these.